 If you’re in the area it is a nice little museum but I wouldn’t make the trip there a second time with a younger child.
 Older children and adults though can take part in a guided tour of the KIBO Flight Control Room and the Astronaut Training Facility.
 The 70 minute tour includes seeing real-time operations of KIBO which sounds pretty cool!
 Advanced reservations for English tours are recommended since it is not always available.

-Other places to check out space technology on family vacations in Japan:
+Other Japan guide places to check out space technology: